fonoster/nodejs-service/README.md

 ## Usage Example

 {An example of running the container.
-Most Fonoster-based services use docker-compose, so that kind of example is preferred but a docker run is also very helpful.}
+Most Fonoster services use docker-compose, and docker run is also beneficial.}

 The following is a basic example of using this image.